 Things That Go!
 (Pre-K & Kindergarten)

 Climb aboard our exploration train as we learn about transportation within works of art.
-From cars and trains to rockets and planes, students will identify things that go through a group activity, a participatory storybook, and an imaginative art project.
+From cars and trains to rockets and planes, students will identify things that "go" through a guessing game, a vivid storybook, and an imaginative art-making activity.

 Explore artworks that tell the stories of guardians from around the world.
-Students will dramatize these stories, connect themes of bravery and courage to their own lives, and transform into guardians through a shield-making art activity.
+Students will dramatize a story, connect themes of bravery and courage to their own lives, and transform into guardians through a shield-making art activity.

-Join us for a portrait party featuring artworks of faces from different places.
-By exploring peoples' traditions, clothing, and companions, students will reflect on the things that make us who we are before creating their own self-portrait collage.
+Join us for a portrait party featuring faces from different places as we explore how artists choose to represent themselves and their communities.
+Students will reflect on the things that make us who we are as inspiration for their own self-portrait.

 A City of My Own (5th & 6th Grade)

 Join us for a tour of various city scenes, including images of Dallas.
-We will discuss how people picture a place, and then students will create their own pop-up cityscapes with places that define their experience of the city.
+We will talk about how people picture a place, and then students will create their own pop-up cityscapes with places that define their experience of the city.